Jeremy Abbott: 2012–13 season

 Abbott finished fifth at his first Grand Prix event of the season, the 2012 Skate America.
 Early in the season, he had a compressed disk in his lower back, which also caused nerve problems in his legs, but his condition began to improve by his next event in France.
 He won the silver medal at the 2012 Trophée Éric Bompard.
 At the 2013 U.S. Championships, he won the bronze medal.

 2013–14 season

 During an interview for "The Skating Lesson Podcast", Abbott told Jennifer Kirk that the 2013–14 season would be his last.
-He finished sixth at his first Grand Prix assignment, the 2013 Skate Canada International, and won the bronze medal at the second, the 2013 NHK Trophy.
+He finished sixth at the 2013 Skate Canada International, and won the bronze medal at the second, the 2013 NHK Trophy.
 At the 2014 U.S. Championships, he placed first in the short program and second in the free skate.
-Abbott finished first overall and was named to the U.S. team to the 2014 Winter Olympics in Sochi, Russia.
+Abbott finished first overall, and was named to the U.S. team to the 2014 Winter Olympics in Sochi, Russia.

+During the men's individual event at the Olympics, Abbott fell hard on the ice during the short program after attempting a quadruple toe loop, sliding into the boards, where he lay stunned for several seconds, grabbing at his hip in pain.
+His coach Yuka Sato was attempting to open the door to enter onto the ice when Abbott got up and continued his routine.
+He explained afterward that the cheers of the audience inspired him to get up and finish his performance.
+Abbott altered his planned routine to account for the lost time, but he still managed to complete all of the required elements and finished strong.
+He received a standing ovation from the audience, and doubled over in pain as he exited the ice.
+He ultimately finished the short program in fifteenth place.
+"I'm not in the least bit ashamed," Abbott said afterward, "I ... finished that program and I'm proud of my effort and proud of what I did under the circumstance".
+Abbott finished in twelfth place after the free skate; he had woken up in pain after his fall on the ice during the short program, and was unable to do any loop jumps, so he swapped them out for other jumps, and eschewed the quadruple toe loop that had caused his fall.
+For Abbott, who had already announced that he would retire at the end of the season, the chance to end the 2014 Winter Olympics with a clean performance was a redemption.

 He was awarded a team bronze medal.
 He went on to compete at the 2014 World Championships, where he had a fourth place free skate and placed fifth overall.